SoftwareEnthusiastArjun/Assignment_3/README.md

 # Assignment_3
-This repository contains solutions to Home Assignments of Java by Arjun Veeramony of ESE.
+This repository contains solutions to Home Assignments of Java by Arjun Veeramony(7219119) of ESE.
 All the codes are written and executed in Visual Studio Code and JDK21.

 Download the Main.java file